INTRODUCTION TO BAKING TECHNIQUES AND INGREDIENTS PART 1

 CONCEPT DEVELOPMENT AND MENU DESIGN

 This course is designed to acquaint students with the realities of a culinary business concept — from creativity to profitability.
 By surveying the industry, students explore all types of operations and analyze concepts, as well as research feasibility and location selection.
 Students gain the knowledge required to develop and refine their ideas.
-This course also gives a comprehensive view of key aspects of the menu, including planning, pricing, layout, and design.
+This course also gives a comprehensive view of key aspects of a menu, including planning, pricing, layout, and design.
 Students prepare sample menus as a project, which will become part of their final business plans.

 PURCHASING AND COST CONTROL